Just

 |

-familiar nursery rhyme.
-‘Mother Goose ’is also the embodiment of nursery rhyme
+well-known character.
+‘Mother Goose’ is the embodiment of nursery rhyme

 collections and is sometimes illustrated as an old lady with a black pointed